dead/kf-web/README.md

 ## Usage

-1. **Upload Video**: Drag and drop an MP4 file or click to browse
+1. **Send Video**: Drag and drop an MP4 file or click to browse
 2. **Configure Settings**: Adjust threads and scenecut threshold using the sliders
 3. **Auto-Processing**: The video will be processed automatically after selection
-4. **Download Log**: Click the download button to save the FFmpeg analysis log
+4. **Download Keyframes**: Click the download button to save the extracted keyframes

 ## FFmpeg Command